Building Our Future

 Internships

 Offering students part-time paid internships provides a risk-free way to evaluate potential employees.
 In fact, 70% of interns convert to permanent employees!
-DRMA collaborates with SOCHE who will work with you to find an intern that matches your needs, manage the administrative work, and often has grant money to offset the cost of your intern.
-SOCHE can help you understand the laws, work with you to build job descriptions and take student management off your plate.
-If you are interested in starting or growing a work-based learning internship program in your company, reach out to SOCHE and they can help you get off the starting line.
+DRMA collaborates with SOCHE, who will work with you to find an intern that matches your needs, manage the administrative work, and often has grant money to offset the cost of your intern.
+SOCHE can help you understand the laws, work with you to build job descriptions, and take student management off your plate.
+The Ohio Department of Education and Workforce built a comprehensive guide for starting a work-based learning program.

 Industry-Recognized Credentials